University Policies Green Pages Student Handbook

 Sales and Solicitations

 University policy prohibits individuals or organizations from soliciting contributions from the general public for University-related purposes without prior written approval from the Student Life Office.
+This means that external vendors and/or solicitors are not permitted to sell, advertise, or operate business functions on University Property unless contracted by the University.
 University mailing lists, e.g., Board of Trustees, University Council, faculty, alumni, students or parents, may not be used to promote the sale of tickets, advertisements or merchandise of any kind without prior written approval from the Senior Vice President Student Affairs Officer/Dean of Students.

 Student Enterprise/Student-Run Businesses